Print Resize text

 • You have had a stem cell transplant or CAR T-cell therapy (a type of cancer treatment).

-Who should not get this vaccine
+Who may not be able to get this vaccine

 You may not be able to get this vaccine if:

 • You have an allergy to any part of the vaccine.
+Be sure to tell your healthcare provider about any allergies you may have.

 • You had a severe (serious) or unusual side effect after this vaccine or one like it.